I often ask myself (especially lately) what makes a great president.

 - Don’t try to do too much.
 Understand the moment you are in, focus on the most important priorities, and do those well.
 Avoid the leadership temptation of over-reaching.

 - Know when not to fight.
-It would have been easy to get pulled back into another conflict after The Revolutionary War but he steadfastly and wisely refused to take the bait as President.
+It would have been easy to get pulled back into another conflict after The Revolutionary War, but he steadfastly and wisely refused to take the bait as President.

 - Know when to walk away.
-It sounds easier than it actually is.
+It sounds easier than it is.
 Washington knew when it was time for him to move on and let others step up.
 He wouldn’t have been human if his leadership ambitions were never about him, but it does seem that he always put the good of the country above his own ego.

 - Appreciate and love your spouse and be a generous supportive family member and friend.
 Your core personal relationships provide the foundation from which you can cultivate your talents and launch your professional ambitions.

 George Washington was truly a great man.
-We are all still benefitting from his leadership.
+We are all still benefiting from his leadership.
 Our current leaders could learn a great deal from him if they would only take notice and follow his example.